dtran44/README-Generator/README.md

 # Professional README generator

 ## Description
-To create a generator that allows users to create READMEs more efficiently
+To create a generator for the user to create a README file more efficiently

 ## Table of Contents
 - [Description](#description)